Anybody can lose weight and sustainably keep it off if they can identify and reject the hidden diet saboteurs placed around them.

 The (ACSM) also states that the organization recommends over 250 minutes per week to achieve significant weight loss.

 - To achieve a modest weight loss, you should be doing about 150 to 250 minutes of moderate physical activity per week.
-That’s roughly 22 to 35 minutes of exercise each day.
+So that’s roughly 22 to 35 minutes of exercise each day.

 - To achieve a more substantial weight loss, you should be doing 250 plus minutes of moderate to vigorous activity per week.
 That’s roughly 35 minutes of exercise each day.

-- In order to modestly improve weight loss, you should combine a moderate diet restriction with about 150 to 250 minutes of moderate-intensity exercise each week.
+- To modestly improve weight loss, you should combine a moderate diet restriction with about 150 to 250 minutes of moderate-intensity exercise each week.

 - Resistance training does not enhance weight loss; however, it may aid in losing fat mass and therefore reduces associated health risks.